benjavalero/replacer/replacer-backend/technical-design.md

 The Spring Batch job has the typical steps:
 - A reader, which parses the dump and extract the pages into `DumpPage` (and `DumpRevision`).
-- A processor `DumpArticleProcessor`, which transforms each dump page into a list of replacements to be saved in the database.
+- A processor `DumpPageProcessor`, which transforms each dump page into a list of replacements to be saved in the database.
 - A writer `DumpWriter`, which inserts or updates in the database the resulting replacements from the processor.
 - A listener `DumpJobListener`, which implements actions at the start and end of the job.